LaZsolt/delayMicroseconds/for_LGT8F/readme.md

 ## Parameter

-us: The number of microseconds to pause. <br> Allowed data types: unsigned int. <br>
+us: The number of microseconds to pause.
+Allowed data types: unsigned int. <br>
     Current version designed for delaying 1 to 16383 microseconds and not designed to delay 0.
 - Avoid zero delay.